f5devcentral/f5-agility-labs-waf/docs/class5/module2/lab1/lab1.rst

 #. in the RDP client open a terminal and paste this command ``curl -k -d "param1=value1&param2=value2" -X POST https://insecureapp1.f5.demo/WebGoat/logout``.

 #.
 What is the result, and why?
 The result should be the request getting block because a method (POST) has been disabled on the URL /WebGoat/logout .

-Examine the results in the event log.
+#.
+Examine the most recent requests in the event log by navigating to **Security -> Event Logs -> Applications -> Requests**.

 |lab2.1-4|